HRosser15/LedgerLogic-Accounting-Frontend/README.md

 For the frontend and postman APIs to work, you will need to run:
 - The backend server
 - The mail server
+(instructions for both are in the backend's README)

 # React + Vite